-The filter can optionally be turned off using the green light adjacent to the knob.
+The filter can optionally be turned off using the green light.

 Note: 40 kHz support is an M4 feature.

 Note: Please review the note on use of multiple stages of filtering in the corresponding high pass filter control description.

 The FILTER REV. rocker switch allows you to choose between two filter types.
 A promotes warmer, rounder treatment of transient energy while B promotes punchier, more forward treatment of transient energy.